Martin O'Donnell: Bungie

-Destiny and post-Bungie

-In 2013, O'Donnell began composition of an eight-movement symphonic suite entitled Music of the Spheres.
-Collaborating with Paul McCartney as well as Michael Salvatori and C. Paul Johnson, the symphony contained music to be implemented in the 2014 video game, Destiny, as well as any future installments of the franchise.
+Early in the video game Destiny's development, O'Donnell began composition of an eight-movement symphonic suite entitled Music of the Spheres.
+Collaborating with Paul McCartney as well as Michael Salvatori and C. Paul Johnson, the symphony contained music to be implemented in Destiny, as well as any future installments of the franchise.
 On April 11, 2014, O'Donnell announced via Twitter he had been fired from Bungie "without cause".
 In June 2014, he filed a lawsuit against Bungie president Harold Ryan, claiming he was terminated without cause and that Ryan withheld pay for vacation and sabbatical time.
 In a response filed in Washington's Superior Court, Ryan denied wrongdoing.
-The suit was settled in June 2014, with a final arbitration ruling decided September 4, 2015, in which the court stated that "[...]Bungie breached the duty of good faith and fair dealing when it caused the closure of O'Donnell's stock and denied him any participation in the Profit Participation Plan".
-At the 2015 D.I.C.E. awards, Destiny was awarded Outstanding Achievement in Original Music Composition and Outstanding Achievement in Sound Design.In 2015, O'Donnell founded video game development studio Highwire Games.
-He worked on the soundtrack to their debut game Golem, a VR game which was released on November 15, 2019.
-A musical prequel album to the game, Echoes of the First Dreamer (The Musical Prequel to Golem) was released by video game music label Materia Collective.
+The suit was settled in June 2014, with a final arbitration ruling decided September 4, 2015, in which the court stated that "Bungie breached the duty of good faith and fair dealing when it caused the closure of O'Donnell's stock and denied him any participation in the Profit Participation Plan".
+At the 18th Annual D.I.C.E.
+Awards, Destiny was awarded with Outstanding Achievement in Original Music Composition and Outstanding Achievement in Sound Design.